PetersOtto/videolink/README.md

 ## How to use the videolink extension

+* Create a screenshot of your video.
-* It is best to upload an image to your website, with the image extension.
+* Upload the screenshot to your website by using the image extension.
 * Replace the extension name from image to videolink.
 * Add the video link, the alt text (wrap multiple words into quotes) and if necessary the classes for size and position.